wvk/railsdav/README.md

 ## Compatibility

-Currently only works with Rails 3.0.9!
+Definitely works with Rails 3.0.9 and 3.2.13, but should also work with versions in between.
 This is due to some hacking done "under the hood" in the Rails routing implementation as well as a simple method override in ActionController.

-Support for newer Rails versions is planned, so stay tuned!
+f you encounter any problems with other Rails versions, please feel free to report an issue or send me a pull request on github.

 ## Installation

-With Rails 3.0.9, just at the following to your Gemfile
+Just at the following to your Gemfile

     gem 'railsdav', :git => 'https://github.com/wvk/railsdav.git'